rust-lang/rust/doc/rust.md

 ~~~~

 The resulting value is a managed box containing the value that was cast,
-along with information that identify the methods of the implementation that was used.
+along with information that identifies the methods of the implementation that was used.
 Values with a trait type can have [methods called](#method-call-expressions) on them,
 for any method in the trait,
 and can be used to instantiate type parameters that are bounded by the trait.